ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 ## Single-site – single tenant
 {: #v2t-example-overlays-single-site-st}

 Single-site – single tenant is the most common use case and network deployment pattern.
-The vCenter Server automation deploys an example topology by following this model, which includes single Tier-0 and Tier-1 gateways and a few NSX-T overlay segments as a starting point.
+The vCenter Server® automation deploys an example topology by following this model, which includes single Tier-0 and Tier-1 gateways and a few NSX-T overlay segments as a starting point.
 This topology is highly scalable and can be automated.

 These options are suitable for customers with workload that run on a single data center, single tenant, and do not have overlapping IP addresses inside their own workloads.